 Like all knives, the shape of the blade on a tactical knife plays a crucial role in how effective that knife will be.
 Tanto, drop point, and clip point blades are generally preferred for tactical knives because they can perform tasks like slicing and chopping, as well as piercing and stabbing.

 Aside from the benefit of that ability to your success in a combat situation, a blade that can pierce and stab is also well suited for breaching.
-Tanto blades in particular are great for prying which is the primary movement in breaching.
+Tanto blades, in particular, are great for prying, which is the primary movement in breaching.

 Knife Steel

 The amount of knife blade steel and handle materials out there is pretty impressive.
 But, where the handle materials seem to have stabilized, there’s new steel coming out every year.
 As you can see from the above selection of eight knives, there are seven different knife steels.
-Our recommendation is to consider each steel on a case-by-case basis.
-But they should still meet or exceed the following requirements:

 Corrosion Resistance